Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Method

 \subsection{Theoretical Analysis}

 In this subsection, we analyze the theoretical results of our proposed \sys.
+We first illustrate the advantage of \sys~over the existing methods, and prove the contributions in theory.
+Then, in Theorem \ref{theo:dpsingle} and Corollary \ref{coro:conv}, we analyze the noise level \sys~achieves.

 At first glance, \sys~is similar to Spectral-DP \cite{spectral} since they all utilize the FFT technique to the model gradients and complete the Gaussian mechanism in the frequency domain.
-The primary differences between \sys~and Spectral-DP consist two points: 1) we first perform IFFT to the noised gradients and then ``filter'' the gradients in the time domain, while Spectral-DP first filters the gradients in the frequency domain and then adopts the IFFT; and 2) we filter the gradients by selecting the real part of the values while Spectral-DP sets parts of the noised gradients to zeros with a filtering ratio $\rho$.
+The primary differences between \sys~and Spectral-DP consist two points: 1) we first perform IFFT to the noised gradients and then ``filter'' the gradients in the time domain, while Spectral-DP first filters the gradients in the frequency domain and then adopts the IFFT; and 2) we perform the noise reduction by selecting the real part of the values while Spectral-DP filters the noised gradients by setting parts of the vectors to zeros with a filtering ratio $\rho$.
 Note that those differences are not marginal improvements to the previous work but provide much better privacy and performance gain for \sys.
 More concretely, we have the following key theorem.

 \begin{theorem} Suppose the noise is $\tau = \tau_x + i \cdot \tau_y$, where $\tau_x, \tau_y \sim \mathcal{N}(0, \frac{1}{2} S^2 \sigma^2)$.
-Denote a sequence of values as a vector $\mathbf{V}=(V_1, \cdots, V_N)$, then the output $\mathsf{FRe}(\mathcal{F}(\mathbf{V}))$ satisfies:
+Denote a sequence of values as a vector $\mathbf{V}=(V_1, \cdots, V_N)$, then the output $\mathsf{GRe}(\mathcal{F}(\mathbf{V}))$ satisfies:

 \end{theorem}

 \begin{proof} Let the vector as $\mathbf{V}=(V_1, \cdots, V_N)$, and $\mathbf{T}= \mathcal{F}(\mathbf{V})$, such that $T_j=\frac{1}{\sqrt{N}}\sum_{k=1}^N V_k\exp(-jki2\pi/N)$.
 Then the noise addition as described in Section \ref{subsec:method:approach} is $\hat{\mathbf{T}}=\mathbf{T}+\tau$.
 Thus, performing the IFFT on the noised vector in the frequency domain can be represented as